xgrau/paraphelidium2018/README.md

 ## Output

-This code can be used to produce figures analogous to Figure 3 in the paper [link](https://www.nature.com/articles/s42003-018-0235-z).
+This code can be used to produce figures analogous to [Figure 3 in the paper](https://www.nature.com/articles/s42003-018-0235-z#Fig3).

+## Cite this

+Torruella G, Grau-Bové X, Moreira D, Karpov SA, Burns JA, Sebé-Pedrós A, Völcker E, López-García P. 2018.
+Global transcriptome analysis of the aphelid Paraphelidium tribonemae supports the phagotrophic origin of fungi.
+Commun Biol 1: 231. http://www.nature.com/articles/s42003-018-0235-z.